katzueno/concrete5-prb-checklist/README.md

 ## Common Initial Steps

+- Add-on Itself
+    - Does the Title of the Add-on/Theme represent what it is about?
+    - Does the title violate trademark and copyright or misrepresent the add-on author is the actual service providers?
+(If they are official service provider, they can claim add-on/theme to be official one.)
+- Marketplace and Documentation
+    - If the page has proper screenshot.
+    - If the page has proper description of the add-on
+    - If the page properly describe how to install, set-up, use and uninstall (if special care needed)
+    - If the add-on/theme front page is not too long and too complicated (that they should create additional page such as Documentation).
+    - If the marketplace page represent the add-on/theme properly and faily explain what is this add-on/theme is all about.
+    - The marketplace place could contain other language rather than English.
+But English is primary language for the marketplace.
 - Unzip and see if it contains any extra files
 - Upload onto your concrete5 testing site
 - Check to see if it installs